Wervice/Codelink/README.md

 ## Installation
 > Codelink is devloped for programmers

+To run Codelink on your computer, you can go to the release page and download the Windows zip.
+There, you can find an exe file.
+All you need to do now, is doubble click it and it launches.

-For the instllation, you need to have Node.js and NPM installed on your computer.
+For this instllation, you need to have Node.js and NPM installed on your computer.
 You can get Node.JS from [nodejs.org](https://nodejs.org/).

 Download this code and open your terminal in the folder.